njfdev/custom-rust-http-server/README.md

 ## Capabilities

 You can go to the index page which returns nothing.
 You can also go to `/echo/type_whatever_here` and it will return whatever you typed.
 The `/user-agent` page will return your User-Agent header.
 Any other page will return a 404 error code.

+The server has a very basic multithreading capability, where it will start a new thread for every request.